-48. Park Impact Fees (comprised of the Park Infrastructure Impact Fee, per MGO Sec.
+- 52. Park Impact Fees (comprised of the Park Infrastructure Impact Fee, per MGO Sec.
 20.08(2)), and Park-Land Impact Fees, per MGO Sec.
 16.23(8)(f) and 20.08(2) will be required for all new residential development associated with this project.
-This development is within the West Park-Infrastructure Impact Fee district.
-Please reference ID# 17171 when contacting Parks about this project.

-- 49. Street trees are needed for this project.
+This development is within the Central Park Infrastructure Impact Fee district.
+Please reference ID# 17171 when contacting Parks about this project. - 53.
+Contractor shall contact City Forestry Brad Hofmann bhofmann@cityofmadison.com or 266-4816 at least one week prior to forming concrete and constructing tree grates to determine tree locations. - 54.
+Contractor shall contact City Forestry Brad Hofmann bhofmann@cityofmadison.com or 266-4816 at least one week prior to planting to schedule inspecting the nursery stock and review planting specifications with the landscaper. - 55.
+Additional street trees are needed for this project.
 All street tree planting locations and trees species within the right of way shall be determined by City Forestry.
 Please submit a site plan (in PDF format) to Brad Hofmann bhofmann@cityofmadison.com or 266-4816.
-Tree planting specifications can be found in section 209 of City of Madison Standard Specifications for Public Works Construction Please contact Brad Hofmann regarding proposed street trees for spacing/location, species selection, size of tree, & tree grate size. - 50.
-Add the following note to the site plans: Contractor shall contact City Forestry Brad Hofmann bhofmann@cityofmadison.com or 266-4816 at least one week prior to forming concrete and constructing tree grates to determine tree locations. - 51.
-Add the following note to the site plans: Contractor shall contact City Forestry Brad Hofmann bhofmann@cityofmadison.com or 266-4816 at least one week prior to planting to schedule inspecting the nursery stock and review planting specifications with the landscaper.
+Tree planting specifications can be found in section 209 of City of Madison Standard Specifications for Public Works Construction -